How Celebrities Help Fight the Mental Illness Stigma

 Celebrities have the ears of both of those groups, as well as many others, and can help educate society.
 And they do it with personality rather than with scientific information, which is often a more approachable way of grasping a subject for people, putting things in terms that are easier to understand.
 And because celebrities got where they are today by creating a set of followers who want to know everything about their lives, having them share something so personal, something that people don’t just blurt out daily because of the stigma associated with it, somehow makes it more believeable to others.
 Having them share that information gives people pause, and just maybe will make them think the next time they find themselves talking about, or to, a person with a mental illness.

-For help finding treatment for mental health challenges call 800-598-5053 toll free anytime.
+For help finding treatment for mental health challenges call 800-598-5053 (Who Answers?) toll free anytime.

 Robin Williams, who did not reveal his diagnosis of bipolar disorder, ostensibly because of the stigma related to it and how it might affect his career, took his life.
 Williams was not trying to make a statement with his suicide at all, but had he felt more comfortable to come forward and seek the treatment he needed, the tragic end to his life may never have happened.
 Williams was once quoted as saying, “I used to think the worst thing in life was to end up all alone, it’s not.
 The worst thing in life is to end up with people that make you feel all alone.”
 The stigma of mental illness made Williams feel all alone, even within his celebrity and all the people who surrounded him constantly.
 Yet he disguised his mental illness and did it so well that he slipped through the fingers of many people who could have helped him.